Get Free Shipping on your order now! Don't miss out!

 Helpful?

-Q: null Can I apply the west six10 over the total fairing compound I have to build up my transom in a few spots so my transom plate sits flat.
+Q: Can I apply the west six10 over the total fairing compound I have to build up my transom in a few spots so my transom plate sits flat.
 Thanks

 1 Answer